varunalla-sjsu/CMPE282-ELMS/README.md

         1. EMPLOYEE
         * Login
         * Request for a loan
-        * Manage their profile
+        * View their profile
         * View loan details
-        * View all past loans
+        * View all loans

         2. MANAGER
         * Login
-        * Request for a loan
         * Approve/Reject loans for an employee
-        * Manage their profile
+        * View their profile
-        * View all employees
+        * View all employees of department
+        * View all departments
-        * View loan details
+	* View all loans of that department

         3. ADMIN
         * Login
-        * Request for a loan
         * Preclose a loan
-        * Manage their profile
+        * View their profile
         * View all employees
-        * View loan details
-        * Manage all loans
+        * View all loans

 ## Architect Diagram: